God wants to be closer to you...but do you really want to be closer to Him? These two questions can help you learn the truth:

-To make more time with God a priority, you may have to say "no" to some people that don't want to hear "no," and you may have to cut off some things that really aren't bearing fruit in your life anymore.
+To make more time with God a priority, you may have to say "no" to people, and you may have to cut off some things that really aren't bearing fruit in your life.
 But the reward of growing closer to God will always be greater than the difficulties you experience to get there.

 Make a determined decision today to get as close to God as you can be.